xen-project/xen/docs/guest-guide/x86/hypercall-abi.rst

 .. [#kern] For HVM guests, ``HVMOP_guest_request_vm_event`` may be configured to be usable from userspace, but this behaviour is not default.

+.. [#params] Xen's ABI used to declare support for 6 hypercall arguments, using ``r9`` and ``ebp``.
+However, such an ABI clobbers the frame pointer in the 32bit code and does not interact nicely with guest-side debugging.
+   ``V4V``, the predecessor to ``HYPERCALL_argo_op`` was a 6-argument
+   hypercall, but the ABI was intentionally altered when Argo was upstreamed (Xen 4.13) to be the 5-argument hypercall it now is.

 .. [#mode] While it is possible to use compatibility mode segments in a 64bit kernel, hypercalls issues from such a mode will be interpreted with the